We’re here to help.

 Criteria #3: Reducing Customer Churn

-When you align pricing with customer value, users know exactly what they’re receiving for their money.
+Reduce your customer churn rates by aligning your pricing with customer value, an they'll know exactly what they’re receiving for their money.

 Vendors win too because they can set prices that accurately reflect the value of the products and services they offer.